tc39/notes/es7/2015-07/july-29.md

 WH: What do relational operations (.equal, .lessThan, etc.) do when they see a denorm? treat as zero?

-DG: treat as zero
+DGN: treat as zero

 WH: So then what will === do?
 Do they equate all distinct denorms to zero (which would be really weird as ES behavior)?
 Are you going for the fast implementation of === or the precise implementation?

-DG: === does not equate denorms to zero, even on platforms that flush denorms.
+DGN: === does not equate denorms to zero, even on platforms that flush denorms.
 It can be slower than .equal.